Oluwaseyieniola/Kubernetes-AI-assistant-with-Golang/Kubernetes Assistant with golang/README.md

 # Kubernetes AI Assistant
 ## major credits to ✨AkhilSharma90

-This is an A.I. powered `kubectl` plugin to generate and apply Kubernetes manifests using OpenAI GPT.
+ A.I. powered `kubectl` plugin to generate and apply Kubernetes manifests using OpenAI GPT.
+ ### FIRST YOU REQUIRE AN OPEN AI KEY

 `kubectl-assistant` requires a valid Kubernetes configuration, and make sure your config file is in ~.kube/ and the name of the file is config